vrutkovs/slides-k8s-agent-based/k8s-agent-based.md

 ---
 ### Pretty is a feature
 <br>
-If the service has an API it can be visualized - using Web UI
+Since the service has an API, it can be visualized - using a Web UI

 ![validations](imgs/validations.png)
 <br>